smithsa/train-arrival-times/README.md

 # Train Tracker (Alexa Skill)

-This is an Alexa skill that uses the CTA Train Tracker API to predict arrival times based on station.
+This is an Alexa skill that uses the Chicago Transit Authority Train Tracker API to predict arrival times based on station.
 I created this for personal use.

 [View Demo]()